-- Insert the microSD card into the card slot to store videos and snapshots. - Do not remove the microSD card when the camera is powered on.
+- Use an SD card adapter for microSD cards. - Insert the SD card into the card slot to store videos and snapshots. - Do not remove the SD card when the camera is powered on.

-It is not recommended to record with the microSD card for 24/7 continuously, as it may not be able to support long term continuous data read/write.
-Please contact the manufacturer of the microSD card for information regarding the reliability and life expectancy.
+It is not recommended to record with the SD card for 24/7 continuously, as it may not be able to support long term continuous data read/write.
+Please contact the manufacturer of the SD card for information regarding the reliability and life expectancy.